Azhagiya Tamil Magal

-Azhagiya Tamil Magal is a 2017 Indian Tamil-language soap opera starring Sathya Sai, Puvi, Subalakshmi and Anju Aravind.
+Azhagiya Tamil Magal is a 2017 Indian Tamil-language soap opera starring Sheela Rajkumar (who later replaced by Sathya Sai Krishnan), Puvi Arasu, Subalakshmi and Anju Aravind.
 It premiered on Zee Tamil on 28 August 2017.
 The show ended on 14 June 2019 after 457 episodes.

 The story is of a village girl named Poongkodi, who is a kabaddi player.
 The game will change her life and take her to Chennai to fund her education and helps pursue her further studies.
-The series is a remake of the Telugu language television show Mutyala Muggu which was broadcast on Zee Telugu in 2016.
+The series is a remake of the Telugu language TV series Mutyala Muggu which aired on Zee Telugu in 2016.

 Synopsis

 The show showcases the story of Poongkodi, a kabaddi and Bharatnatyam enthusiast, who dreams of excelling in the field of sports and pursues further studies.
 However, the bitter past of Poonkodi's mother prevents Poonkodi from excelling.

 Poongkodi's teacher and her grandfather push her to participate in a kabaddi game that will change her life and take her to Chennai to fund her education and pursue higher studies.
 She is pulled down by her rival Deepika whom she later discovers is her half-sister.
 Poongkodi goes through various tiffs.
 Meanwhile, there is a love triangle between Deepika, Jeeva and Poongkodi.
 How will her life change after this truth is revealed and how it affects the entire family forms the crux of the story.